United Talmud Torahs of Montreal: History

 Canada's first Talmud Torah school was founded in Montreal in 1896 by Rabbi Aaron M. Ashinsky of Congregation B'nai Jacob.
 Starting with twenty children in a small building on Cadieux Street (now de Bullion Street), it rapidly grew to 150 pupils in three years and moved to larger facilities at 401 de la Gauchetière Street.
 Classes initially were taught in Yiddish and, by 1917, in Hebrew.

 The first class had but twenty students, all of them boys (girls were first admitted in 1911), and one teacher.
 The original Talmud Torah School, under the directorship of Rabbi Hirsch Cohen, moved again to larger quarters on Saint Urbain Street in 1903.
 Between 1905 and 1916 five additional Talmud Torahs emerged throughout the city.
 These institutions operated as supplementary Jewish schools that met for several hours a week, in the afternoons, evenings, or on Sundays.

 In 1917, through the initiative of local philanthropist Sir Mortimer B. Davis, the six individual Talmud Torah schools amalgamated as the United Talmud Torahs of Montreal.
 Ground was broken in 1930 for the first new building of the school, financed by a fundraising initiative with major community support; the building was erected on the corner of Saint Joseph Boulevard and Jeanne-Mance Street in the Mile End neighbourhood with over 1,300 pupils enrolled.
-The United Talmud Torah Schools successfully initiated full day schools in the 1930s, and the high school was opened in 1946.
-Herzliah's first classes were held with Melech Magid, who had been a teacher and principal with the United Talmud Torah schools since the early 1920s, as the full-time Educational Director.
+The United Talmud Torah Schools successfully initiated full day schools in the 1930s.

+A high school, called Herzliah after Theodor Herzl, was opened in 1946 in new a building on Esplanade Avenue.
+Its first principal was Leon Kronitz, a graduate of the Kletsk Yeshuva, the Tarbuth Teachers' Seminary in Vilna, and McGill University.
+Its first classes were held with Melech Magid, who had been a teacher and principal with the United Talmud Torah schools since the early 1920s, as the full-time Educational Director.

 In 1959, a new campus on Saint Kevin Avenue in the Snowdon district was opened, with the Saint Joseph Boulevard building closing shortly afterwards.
 In 1962, an elementary school opened in the town of Saint-Laurent, and a high school shortly thereafter.
 The Beutel campus in St. Laurent (both high school and elementary) was closed and merged with the Snowdon campus in 2011, because of increasing financial problems and decreasing enrolment.
 A merger of the United Talmud Torah–Herzliah schools with JPPS–Bialik, another Jewish school system and long the primary competitor with UTT–Herzliah, was announced in February 2011, but was soon rejected.

 In 2016, Herzliah and the Talmud Torah elementary school were renamed The Azrieli Schools in recognition of the Azrieli Foundation's $15-million donation towards the building of a new high school campus.
 Herzliah moved to a new campus on Mountain Sights Avenue in 2018, next to the Montreal YM-YWHA.
 The campus was named in honour of Sylvan Adams, who made a $15-million contribution to the $20-million endowment established as part of the project.